ernstki/flask-restless-demo-api/README.md

 * Python 2.7.x or 3.5.x (later is probably OK)
 * virtualenv
+* pip

+These should part of most standard Python kits.
+Try typing `virtualenv --help` or `pip --help` at the command line to see if they're already installed on your system.

 ## Installation

-1. Clone this repository and generate a fresh virtual environment:
+1. Clone (or download) this repository and generate a fresh virtual
+   environment:

     ```
     # replace <githost> with either github.com or github.uc.edu
     git clone git@<githost>:ernstki/flask-restless-demo-api.git

+    # change into the repository's base directory
     cd flask-restless-demo-api

     # create a virtual environment, into which you'll install all the